Broken-Lamp-A-Studio/PlatGen/README.md

  - Modes

 ===Problems===
- - not big render.
+ - In Story Mode: not big render.
- - biomes.
+ - In Story Mode: biomes.

 ===Ideas===
  - Digging.